AloisSeckar/demos-java/CONTRIBUTING.md

 ## Typical workflow

 1. Go into [Issues](https://github.com/AloisSeckar/demos-java/issues) and pick up an issue you want to work on. **Check if it is not assigned to someone else yet**.
 It is also advised to ask for an assignment first to avoid possible clash of two contributors over same issue.
-If that ever happens, I will try to guide you to blend your variant with the previously accepted, but the result can't be guaranted.
+If that ever happens, I will try to guide you to blend your variant with the previously accepted, but the result can't be guaranteed.
 If no suitable issue is opened, please feel free to create a new one.
 2. Fork the repository to your own GitHub account, create a new branch and work on your changes there.
 Check [GitHub docs](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) to understand the general process better, if you not fully familiar with it yet.
-Don't hessitate to ask me for help, if needed.
+Don't hesitate to ask me for help, if needed.
 3. **Always make sure your code compiles and runs without errors.**
    - Command `mvn clean install` must execute successfully.
 It is guarded by GitHub workflow in the PR review process and if the changes cannot be compiled, the PR won't be merged until the problems are fixed.
 If you need help with making code compile, please, ask in the issue/PR comments or contact me directly.
    - Command `java --enable-preview --add-modules=jdk.incubator.vector -jar target\JavaDemos-25.0.jar` must run and finnish without errors.
 You may miss some important context and information without reading the comments in the source code, but at least you will be sure your code is not breaking anything.